Republicans plan to boycott vote on Biden Fed nominees

 Fed nominee Sarah Bloom Raskin wants the Fed to tackle climate change risks.
 It’s making her a target.

-During a separate Senate Banking hearing Tuesday morning, chair Sherrod Brown (D-Ohio) referenced the clash over Tuesday’s vote.
-Brown said that he and Toomey had agreed on the dates for the nominees’ confirmation hearings and the markup more than three weeks ago, and underscored the need for a full Fed board to tackle inflation.

-“If my colleagues are as concerned about inflation as they claim to be, they will not slow down this process, which will only hurt workers, their families, and our recovery,” Brown said in his prepared testimony.
+Following the news of the GOP boycott, Senate Banking Committee Chair Sherrod Brown (D-Ohio) issued a stern rebuke of his Republican colleagues.

+“Today, Ranking Member Toomey chose to abdicate his duty to the American people and put our economic recovery at risk, instead of doing his job and showing up to vote on Ms. Bloom Raskin, Dr. Cook, Dr. Jefferson, Gov. Brainard, and Chair Powell’s nominations,” Brown said in a statement.
+“Americans depend on us to get these nominees on the job as soon as possible.
+If my colleagues are as concerned about inflation as they claim to be, they will end the theatrics and show up today to do their jobs."

-Toomey has long criticized the Fed for being too slow to combat inflation, which has risen to its highest level in 40 years.
-He has also criticized the central bank and the Fed’s network of regional banks for their research and attention to climate change and racial inequity — areas that Toomey says are beyond the Fed’s narrow mandate.
+Toomey has also criticized the central bank and the Fed’s network of regional banks for their research and attention to climate change and racial inequity — areas that Toomey says are beyond the Fed’s narrow mandate.
+Yet Republicans have generally been more supportive of Biden’s other nominees, especially Powell.

+On Tuesday, Senate Minority Leader Mitch McConnell (R-Ky.) said he would be meeting with Powell later on Tuesday but expressed concern over Biden’s other nominees.

+“I would urge President Biden to find a better, more mainstream, more bipartisan candidate to serve this crucial institution,” McConnell said of Raskin.

-But GOP attention on Raskin has ratcheted up since her confirmation hearing, when she was questioned by Sen. Cynthia M. Lummis (R.-Wyo.) about her time on the board of a Colorado payments firm, Reserve Trust.
-Raskin joined the Reserve Trust board after her time as a Fed governor, where she served from 2010 to 2014.
+GOP attention on Raskin ratcheted up since her confirmation hearing, when she was questioned by Sen. Cynthia M. Lummis (R.-Wyo.) about her time on the board of a Colorado payments firm, Reserve Trust.
+Raskin joined the Reserve Trust board after her time as a Fed governor, where she served from 2010 to 2014, and as deputy secretary to former president Obama’s Treasury Department, where she served from 2014 to 2017.

 In 2017, the Kansas City Fed denied the Colorado firm access to what’s known as a Fed master account, which gives banks direct access to the Fed’s payment systems.
 But Reserve Trust was then granted access a year later.
 During the confirmation hearing, Lummis asked Raskin whether she used personal contacts from her regulatory background to help Reserve Trust secure its account.